SpartnerNL/laravel-excel-docs/3.1/architecture/README.md

 Then it will determine what kind of export we are dealing with: `FromQuery`, `FromArray`, `FromCollection` or `FromView`.
 Based on that it will start the connected export process.

 - `FromView` will pass on the rendered `Blade` view to PhpSpreadsheet's `Html` Reader.
 That Reader will turn the table html into Excel cells.
 It also handles some inline styles (color and background color) and col/rowspans.
 - The **Query** passed with the `FromQuery` will automatically be chunked and each chunk will be appended to the Sheet.
-The chunking is done to limit the amount of Eloquent object it needs to keep in memory.
+The chunking is done to limit the amount of Eloquent objects it needs to keep in memory.
 It greatly reduces memory usage.
 - The entire array of Collection will directly be appended to the Sheet.

 When the `Sheet` starts appending records, it will first call the `map()` method if the `WithMapping` concern is used.
 This allows the `Export` object to format the data before it is inserted.

-Then it will handling column formatting (`WithColumnFormatting` concern) and cell autosizing (`ShouldAutoSize`).
+Then it will handle column formatting (`WithColumnFormatting` concern) and cell autosizing (`ShouldAutoSize`).

 To close off the Sheet processing, it will raise a `AfterSheet` event.

 ### Passing on to PhpSpreadsheet

 After the sheets are processed, the writing process will start.
-The writing process is started by raising the `BeforeWriting` event; this allow you to hook into the process of writing.
+The writing process is started by raising the `BeforeWriting` event; this allows you to hook into the process of writing.
 Next we will create a new `PhpSpreadsheet Writer` based on the writer type that was determined.
 Then it will save it to a temporary file and return that filepath to the `Excel` manager.

 ### Creating a Response